 KF8 or AZW3

 The KF8 is the latest version of the MOBI-based proprietary file format.
 It now supports the HTML5 and CSS3 web standards.
-This allows for more complex book layout designs.
-KF8 files are also backward compatible with older generations of Kindle since they are compiled with a .MOBI version.
+It allows for more complex book layout designs.
+KF8 files are also backward compatible with older Kindle readers since they are compiled with a MOBI version.

-What is a Book PDF?
+What is a PDF File?

 What is the Best Format for an eBook?